gravel road going up hill in a canyon

 Dolphin at Monkey Mia

-When planning a road trip from Perth to Broome, there are several travel safety issues to consider.
+There are several travel safety issues to consider.
 Check road conditions before setting off.
 The drive is over 2200 km and can have rough roads, so plan accordingly.

 • Research your route and the best places to stop.
-Our Western Australia travel guides suggest which hotels, restaurants and attractions to visit.

 • Check for road closures which can be closed due to several factors, including flooding and bushfires.